erkyrath/lectrote/README.md

     npm install

-You must also fetch the Quixe engine (which will live in the `quixe` directory):
+This command also fetches the Quixe submodule (which will live in the `quixe` directory).
+You must have `git` installed for this to work.

-    git submodule init
-    git submodule update

 Now just type